Russia fines Wikimedia Foundation over Ukraine war entries | Law-Order

 Russia fines Wikimedia Foundation over Ukraine war entries

-A Russian court on Tuesday fined Wikipedia owner Wikimedia Foundation 2 million rubles ($32,600) over articles relating to the Ukraine war, the head of the foundation in Russia told Reuters.
-Russia describes its war in Ukraine as a "special military operation".
-On April 26, a Russian court fined Wikimedia Foundation a total of 5 million roubles for similar offences.
+A Russian court on Tuesday fined Wikipedia owner Wikimedia Foundation 2 million roubles ($32,600) over articles relating to the Ukraine war, the head of the foundation's Russia chapter told Reuters.
+Stanislav Kozlovsky said the penalty was imposed for not deleting entries that Russia has demanded be removed.

 - Country: